Skip to:

 graph with timeline of company objectives for zero emissions

-In line with Net Zero commitment, UniCredit Group disclosed in January 2023 the first set of sectoral targets on selected sectors: Oil&Gas, Power Generation and Automotive.
-On coal, UniCredit Group already defined a phase out policy by 2028.
+UniCredit Group disclosed its 2030 intermediate targets on Oil&Gas, Power Generation, Automotive, Steel, Shipping and Commercial Real Estate in 2023 and 2024.
+On Coal, UniCredit Group has already defined a phase out policy by 2028.

 Sector Scope Value Chain